apache/spark/docs/mllib-frequent-pattern-mining.md

 It take an `RDD` of transactions, where each transaction is an `List` of items of a generic type.
 Calling `FPGrowth.train` with transactions returns an [`FPGrowthModel`](api/python/pyspark.mllib.html#pyspark.mllib.fpm.FPGrowthModel) that stores the frequent itemsets with their frequencies.
-The following example illustrates how to mine frequent itemsets and association rules (see [Association Rules](mllib-frequent-pattern-mining.html#association-rules) for details) from `transactions`.

 {% highlight python %}
 from pyspark.mllib.fpm import FPGrowth